 How to highlight cells based on length of text in Excel?

-Supposing you are working with a worksheet which has list of text content, and now, you want to highlight all the cells that the length of the text is greater than 15.
-In Excel, there is no direct way for you to highlight the cells, but you can apply the Conditional Formatting function along with a formula to solve it.
+Supposing you are working with a worksheet which has list of text strings, and now, you want to highlight all the cells that the length of the text is greater than 15.
+This artical, I will talk about some methods for solving this task in Excel.

 With a simple LEN function in Conditional Formatting feature, you can quickly highlight the cells which text length in a certain characters.

-1. Select the data range or the whole worksheet that you want to highlight the cells.
+1. Select the data range that you want to highlight the cells.

 2. Click Home > Conditional Formatting > New Rule, see screenshot:

-3. In the New Formatting Rule dialog, click Use a formula to determine which cells to format option, and then enter this formula =LEN(A1)>15 (A1 is the first cell which contains the value and >15 is the criteria that you want to base on, in this case is greater than 15 characters, you can change them as you need) into the Format values where this formula is true text box, see screenshot:
+3. In the New Formatting Rule dialog, click Use a formula to determine which cells to format option, and then enter this formula =LEN(A2)>15 into the Format values where this formula is true text box, see screenshot:

 4. Then click Format button, and in the Format Cells dialog, choose one color you like under Fill tab, see screenshot: